 Harris said that he and Dickinson didn’t write together for Fear Of The Dark “purely because he got together with Janick, and then I got together with Janick, and by then we had enough.”
-Which might have been a lost opportunity to work some things out that would soon be a major fork in the road for Dickinson and a major problem for Maiden.
+Which might have been a lost opportunity to work out some issues that would soon be a catalyst for Dickinson and a major problem for Maiden.

 “MAYBE ONE DAY I’LL BE AN HONEST MAN”

-The Maiden live experience was vital in 1992, highlighted by the Donington Monsters Of Rock headlining show that August, but Dickinson must have been struck by the poor attendance in the US where Maiden were playing smaller places and fewer dates than ever.
-If he and Harris had hoped that Fear Of The Dark would rejuvenate their commercial relevance Stateside, they were faced with utter failure.
+The Maiden live experience was certainly vital in 1992, highlighted by their second Donington Monsters Of Rock headlining show on 22 August, but Dickinson must have been struck by the poor attendance in the US where Maiden were playing smaller venues and fewer dates than ever.
+If he and Harris had hoped that Fear Of The Dark would rejuvenate their popularity Stateside, they were faced with utter failure.

 “He found a band, basically a pre-set band called Skin, and he went into rehearsals with them on these songs he’d written.
 It was a bit heavier, Janick wasn’t there.
 And I think possibly a load of the tunes should have been for Maiden.”

 In retrospect this is clearly a time in Dickinson’s career when he was publicly dishonest.
 He talked up Maiden’s Fear Of The Dark as being a modern and groundbreaking album for a new age, while at the same time privately agonizing over not being modern and groundbreaking with either Maiden or his new solo project.

 “Rod pulled me to one side and said, ‘Look, if you’re going to do a solo record, don’t just glibly do a solo record.
 Do a really fucking good one.’
 And that’s when I realised I was just going along with the flow, making my solo album in the same way we were motoring on with Maiden.
 So I went, ‘Right, full stop,’ and I pulled the whole thing.”

-First order of business would be to visit L.A. in early 1993 and work on some very different music with producer Keith Olsen.
-So different in fact that Smallwood possibly kicked himself for having opened a can of worms.
-When the manager visited Dickinson during his L.A. experiment he found a troubled singer, but one with a clearer mind: His time in Maiden was up.
+The results of the Olsen sessions were so different from any of Dickinson’s previous music, in or out of Maiden, that Smallwood possibly kicked himself for having opened a can of worms.
+When the manager visited Dickinson during his LA experiment in early 1993, he found a troubled singer, but one with a clearer mind:

 THE REAL LIVE